Swap Dynamics in Single-Peaked Housing Markets: Abstract

 \section{Abstract}

 This paper focuses on the problem of fairly and efficiently allocating resources to agents.
-We consider a restricted framework in which all the resources are initially owned by the agents, with exactly one resource per agent (house market).
-In this framework, and with strict preferences, the Top Trading Cycle (TTC) algorithm is the only procedure satisfying Pareto-optimality, individual rationality and strategy-proofness.
-When preferences are single-peaked, the Crawler enjoys the same properties.
-These two centralized procedures might involve long trading cycles.
-In this paper we focus instead on a procedure involving the shortest cycles: bilateral swap deals.
-In such a swap dynamics, the agents perform pairwise mutually improving deals until reaching a swap-stable allocation (no improving swap-deal is possible).
-We prove that on the single-peaked domain every swap-stable allocation is Pareto-optimal, showing the efficiency of the swap dynamics.
-Besides, both the outcome of TTC and the Crawler can always be reached by sequences of swaps.
+We consider a specific setting, usually referred to as a \emph{housing market}, where each agent must receive exactly one resource (and initially owns one).
+In this framework, in the domain of linear preferences, the Top Trading Cycle (TTC) algorithm is the only procedure satisfying Pareto-optimality, individual rationality and strategy-proofness.
+Under the restriction of single-peaked preferences, Crawler enjoys the same properties.
+These two centralized procedures might however involve long trading cycles.
+In this paper we focus instead on procedures involving the shortest cycles: bilateral swap-deals.
+In such swap dynamics, the agents perform pairwise mutually improving deals until reaching a swap-stable allocation (no improving swap-deal is possible).
+We prove that in the single-peaked domain every swap-stable allocation is Pareto-optimal, showing the efficiency of the swap dynamics.
+In fact, this domain turns out to be maximal when it comes to guaranteeing this property.
+Besides, both the outcome of TTC and Crawler can always be reached by sequences of swaps.
 However, some Pareto-optimal allocations are not reachable through improving swap-deals.
-We further analyze the swap-deal procedure through the study of the average or minimum rank of the resources obtained by agents in the final allocation.
-We start by providing the price of anarchy of these procedures.
-Finally, we present an extensive experimental study in which different versions of swap dynamics as well as other existing allocation procedures are compared.
-We show that swap-deal procedures exhibit good results on average in this domain, under different cultures for generating synthetic data.
+We further analyze the outcome of swap dynamics through social welfare notions, in our context the average or minimum rank of the resources obtained by agents in the final allocation.
+We start by providing a worst-case analysis of these procedures.
+Finally, we present an extensive experimental study in which different versions of swap dynamics are compared to other existing allocation procedures.
+We show that they exhibit good results on average in this domain, under different cultures for generating synthetic data.